POSITION TITLE: Regional Director, New

 - Commitment to diversity, equity, and inclusion

-- Seven to ten years’ experience with some experience in a
+- Seven to ten years’ experience in a community

-- Track record of building relationships to create a
+track record of building relationships to create a collaborative

-collaborative work environment where staff are heard and where
+work environment where staff are heard, motivated, and inspired to

 - Fundraising experience with an emphasis on major gifts